-I already am a happy customer of Froothie’s high-speed blender, the Optimum 9400.
-In fact I am so happy with it that I became a Froothie affiliate.
-You can read my review for the Optimum 9400 high-speed blender here.
+(Contains Affiliate Advertising) I already am a happy owner of Froothie’s high-speed blender, the Optimum 9400.
+You can read my thorough review about it here.

 At first I thought that juices is all that you can do with this appliance.
 But there is more! 🙂

 - Three strainers – fine, smoothie and blank strainer for extra versatility

 - Recipe book with 100 juices

 - Juice sieve for finer juice